 Lodging

-Guard your door card.
-Replacement cards can cost $100.
-When you arrive, staff will provide you with a door/gate access card (for swiping to get into the dorm, the hall, and parking area gates), a key (for your room), and a lanyard with a pouch.
-We suggest putting the key on the card pouch for easy access and keeping your card pouch in the lanyard’s pouch.
-Return the card and key when you check out.
+Guard your door key.
+Replacement keys can cost $100.
+When you arrive, staff will provide you with a door key.
+We suggest putting the key on your conference lanyard for easy access.
+Return the key when you check out.
 The lanyard is yours to keep.
 If you can, keep it for next year for your KansasFest annual pin collection.

 Please help us keep the building clean.
 Make sure trash ends up in a can or dumpster.
 Use recycling bins.
-Break down boxes and bring them to the dumpster east of the building.
+Break down boxes and bring them to the dumpsters.